 Do you need any volunteers?

-At the moment the British Red Cross does not need any more volunteers at the rest centre and are fully rostered for the coming days.
+At the moment the British Red Cross does not need any more volunteers.

 If you are interested in volunteering with the Red Cross in the future, you can find out more about becoming an emergency response volunteer here.